 To begin each class, course participants log into their online registered accounts to access the course lectures.
 For each lecture, the web page is divided into separate windows, including the video window, the hyperlink window, and the lecture script window.
-Through the video screen, typically located on the upper-left corner of the web page, course participants can view the video image of the lecturer and hear his or her voice, helping to replicate a classroom-like experience.
+Through the video screen, course participants can view the video image of the lecturer and hear his or her voice, helping to replicate a classroom-like experience.
 From time to time during the lecture, the video screen displays the lecturer's handwritten notes, helping to simulate a blackboard effect.

-The lower-left part of the web page provides hyperlinks allowing course participants to access other useful functions during the lecture.
+The web page provides hyperlinks allowing course participants to access other useful functions during the lecture.
 For example, course participants may pause the video at any time to post a question on the question and answer board, to perform an exercise or practice a real exam question and receive a score instantaneously, or to access the bulletin board or other useful links such as a calculator, chat room, reference materials or help information.
 The lecture script area is where course scripts are displayed, including main exam points, sample questions, explanations, handwritten notes, links to historical exam questions and answers to sample questions posted by course participants.

 We also provide our course lectures in the form of downloadable media files that allow course participants to save copies of the lectures onto their own personal computers and to play them offline.
-We utilize digital rights management, or DRM, technology to restrict the transfer and viewing of our downloaded media files.
+We utilize digital rights management, or DRM, technology to restrict the transfer and viewing of our downloadable media files.
 To accommodate different levels of Internet access and bandwidth available to course participants across China, we provide our course lectures in a number of formats.